Stock Market Crash, Its Causes, Effects, and How to Protect Yourself

 Crashes can lead to a bear market.
-That's when the market falls another 10 percent, for a total decline of 20 percent or more.
-It typically last 18 months.
-Bear markets usually occur with a recession.
+That's when the market falls 10 percent beyond a correction for a total decline of 20 percent or more.
+It typically lasts 18 months.
+Bear markets occur with a recession.

 A stock market crash can cause a recession.
 How?
 Stocks are how corporations get cash to grow their businesses.
 If stock prices fall dramatically, corporations have less ability to grow.
 Firms that don't produce will eventually lay off workers to stay solvent.
 As workers are laid off, they spend less.
 A drop in demand means less revenue.
 That means more layoffs.
 As the decline continues, the economy contracts, creating a recession.
 In the past, stock market crashes preceded the Great Depression, the 2001 recession, and the Great Recession of 2008.